DannyD0/first-linear-regression/README.md

 Date: October 2025

 ## 📘 Project Overview
-This is my first machine learning project using Python.
+This is my first machine learning project.
 The goal of this project is to predict test scores of students based on the number of hours they studied using **Linear Regression**.

 ## ⚙️ Tools Used